-EAT DRINK & DISRUPT COMMUNITY FOOD APARTHEID
+EAT DRINK & DISRUPT COMMUNITY FOOD DESERT

 According to the United States Department of Agriculture (USDA), a food desert is a low-income census tract (1 mile urban tract, 10 miles rural tract) where either a substantial number of residents have little to no access to a supermarket, a large grocer or affordable, high-quality, healthy food options (fresh fruits and veggies) .

+One of the richest country's in the World, 40 million Americans live in poverty and 23.5 million Americans live within communities designated as food deserts.
+Either within or in close proximity to these communities are a proliferation of fast food restaurants, convenience and liquor stores; these are called food swamps.
 Existing primarily in communities of color, food deserts and swamps represent a form of systemic racism and oppression that disproportionately hit African-Americans and members of the Latino community like sledge hammers; hamstringing their ability to adequately defend against chronic disease, disability and death from preventable, treatable and, in most cases, reversible conditions.